-The Player consists of 10 colorized sliders, followed by a row of buttons.
-Sliders mimic a 10-band equalizer and are associated with strict frequencies when the generator is calibrated.
-Each slider then represents one octave.
-When the generator is not calibrated, the sliders are still ordered by increasing frequencies... when it is possible.
-For example, the rumble of a distant thunder will likely be associated with the first slider, and chirping insects with the last one.
+The Player consists of 10 colorized sliders, followed by a row of buttons.These sliders are like a 10-band equalizer, tied to specific frequencies when the generator is calibrated, with each slider representing one octave.
+Even when the generator isn't calibrated, sliders remain ordered by frequency, as far as it makes sense.
+So, the low rumble of distant thunder will usually be linked to the first slider, and the high-pitched sound of chirping insects to the last one.

 TIMER • Timer will make the sound fade out after a certain amount of time, if the generator is playing.
 This setting is ideal for sleep time.
-Or fade in, if the generator is muted.
-This setting can be used as an alarm, though you shouldn't rely on a browser to remind you about important things or wake up!
+Alternatively, it can fade in, if the generator is muted.
+This setting can be used as an alarm, though you shouldn't rely on a browser to remind you about important things or wake you up!
 Enter your custom time by clicking the numerical time display - it then becomes an entry field!
 For pomodoro sessions, see the special shortcut in the shortcut section below.

 Located further down a generator page, the Side Bar provides a lot of controls accessible via textual buttons.
 Those marked with a ℗ are only available to myNoise patrons (clicking that little marker will bring you to the donation page if you haven't supported the site yet).

 Presets • These are various slider profiles that demonstrate the versatility of the sound generator.
 Calibrated generators offer presets that are associated with classic spectral distributions (Brown, Pink, White), but also a spectral distribution that has been optimized to block speech.